 When the Prompt Payment Act applies

-Federal Prompt Payment Act terms apply to any company providing material or labor for a federal construction project.
+While most states have prompt payment laws, the federal Prompt Payment Act applies to any company providing material or labor for a federal construction project.
 This requirement applies to construction funded by any agency of the federal government or the District of Columbia.